Vinayt89/halstack-angular/README.md

-# POC for SD using Halstack Angular
+# POC for Sompo Direct using Halstack Angular

 ### Technologies / Libraries Used
 1. Node JS v22.14.0